Car Mold and Pregnancy: What Expecting Mothers Need to Know

 - Fix any door seal leaks or sunroof drips without delay

-- Park in sunny, open areas when possible — UV exposure and airflow naturally inhibit mold
+- Park in sunny, open areas when possible — UV exposure and airflow naturally inhibit mold growth

 When to Call Your Doctor